mikegagnon/surv/doc/main.md

 Imagine you want to do perimeter video surveillance in-house.
 It would cost you $X if you were to use our model.

-Or, you can pay us 2$X, we'll do it for you, and you won't have to assemble an elite team.
+Or, you can pay us 2$X, we'll do it for you, you won't have to assemble an elite team.

 You can even hire us for a while, then drop us and assemble your own elite